Zika Virus in Children

 What increases my child's risk for Zika virus?

 Your child may be at risk for Zika virus infection if he or she travels or lives in an area with infected mosquitos.
 Mosquitoes are usually found near water.
 Examples include ponds, buckets of water, animal dishes, and flower pots.
 Infected mosquitoes bite most often during the day.

 What are the signs and symptoms of Zika virus?

 Your child may not have signs or symptoms of Zika virus.
 If your child develops signs or symptoms, they may happen suddenly and last for 2 to 7 days.
 Your child may have any of the following:

 - Red or itchy eyes

 How is Zika virus infection diagnosed?

 - Your child's healthcare provider will examine your child and ask about symptoms.
 Tell the provider if your child has traveled recently.
-Your child's blood, urine, or saliva may be tested for infection.
+Your child's blood and urine may be tested for infection.

-- Newborns who are delivered by infected mothers may be tested for Zika virus.
-Blood may be taken from your newborn, the placenta, or the umbilical cord.
+- Newborns who are delivered by infected mothers will be tested for Zika virus.
+Blood and urine may be taken from your newborn.
+Fluid may also be taken from your baby's cerebral spinal fluid (CSF).
+CSF surrounds your baby's brain and spinal cord.
 Your newborn may need an ultrasound to check the size of his or her skull and brain.
 If your newborn tests positive for Zika virus, he or she may need other tests.
 These tests will check for health problems caused by Zika, such as trouble hearing.